 - Variety vs. Specialization – Every possible type of youth sport seems to exist in the metro-Denver area so the challenge is not whether you can find an opportunity to participate but figuring out which activities and which level, location, club, coach, etc. is right for you.
 With so many options and so many different organizations providing year-round opportunities in almost all sports, kids and parents quickly face a dilemma of whether to specialize in one or more sports or allocate their time (and money) across a wider variety of activities.

 - Schools vs. Clubs – While high school sports of all types are a huge focus in the Denver area, public schools sports at the elementary and middle school levels are minimal.
 Most of the action for younger ages takes place through a complex web of non-profit and for-profit clubs and then expands into the schools during high school.
 In some sports, like soccer and hockey, the top players sometimes do not even play for high school teams.

 - For-Profit Clubs – For-profit sports clubs are plentiful and always have another in-season or off-season program that can keep your family involved year round.
 They also provide a valuable option for busy families who may not have the time to get involved in coaching or administration as volunteers.
 However each family must figure out the right balance between the available options since it is a truly rare for-profit club that will tell your son/daughter it is time to take a break.
-The dynamic between kids/parents and the club and its coaches also changes when the families are significant customers generating revenue for the club rather than just families with kids being coached by a volunteer.
+The dynamic between kids/parents and the club and its coaches also changes when the families are significant customers providing revenue to the club rather than just families with kids being coached by a volunteer.
 For example, a for-profit club may have to cut 1-2 players from a basketball team if it has 11-12 kids try out (since that number is not ideal for allocating playing time) but as soon as there are 16-18 kids available the club may just create a 2nd team to increase participation and maximize revenue, even if that second team is not as competitive.